by Texas Homesteader ~

 Using My Soapberry Shampoo

 Now this ‘shampoo’ doesn’t foam up like the commercial stuff does.
-So when it was time to use it I first wet my hair down.
+So when it was time to use it I first wet my hair down in the shower.

-I used a small squirt on each side of my head and a small squirt along the back as I massaged it into my scalp.
+I used a small squirt on each side of my head and a small squirt along the back as I massaged the infusion into my scalp.

 Then I let it sit in my hair while I showered.
 At the end I rinsed it all out.